CaptainProton42/DynamicWaterDemo/docs/README.md

 }
 ```

 As noted previously, *positive* waves are created on the red channel and *negative* waves are created on the green channel.
-This is perfectly fine however, since waves do not interact with each other and can be computed in components which can be added up later (you may now this phenomenon from [Wave interference](https://en.wikipedia.org/wiki/Wave_interference).
+This is perfectly fine however, since waves do not interact with each other and can be computed in components which can be added up later (you may now this phenomenon from [wave interference](https://en.wikipedia.org/wiki/Wave_interference).
 The actual displacement or wave height can be retreived by subtracting the green channel from the red channel.

 I also created a function `update_collision_texture` in the script of the `Water` node which works much like `update_height_map` in order to set `old_collision_texture` and `collision_texture` each frame.